DMC09/grocer-app-ui/README.md

 ## Motivation

 For the longest time I was using the notes app to share grocery lists between my brother and I, but it was always clunky and hard to customize things.
-Finally decided to make my own app to handle these cusomtizations and make our lives eaiser.
+Finally decided to make my own app to handle these cusomtizations and make our lives easier.

 ### Features